base4nfdi/pid4nfdi/content/events/2025-base4nfdiuserconference/index.md

 event: Base4NFDI User Conference
 event_url: https://events.gwdg.de/event/658/

-location: Fraunhofer FOKUS – Fraunhofer Institute for Open Communication Systems
+location: Aachen
-address:
+#address:
-  street: Kaiserin-Augusta-Allee 31
+  #street: Kaiserin-Augusta-Allee 31
-  city: Berlin
+  #city: Berlin
   #region: Berlin
-  postcode: '10589'
+  #postcode: '10589'
-  country: Germany
+  #country: Germany

-summary: PID4NFDI will take part in the 1st Base4NFDI User Conference in 2024 in Berlin.
+summary: PID4NFDI will take part in the 2nd Base4NFDI User Conference in 2025 in Aachen.
-abstract: 'The team of PID4NFDI will join in participating in the 1st Base4NFDI User Conference which takes place in Berlin in November 2024.'
+abstract: 'The team of PID4NFDI will join in participating in the 2nd Base4NFDI User Conference which takes place in Aachen in August 2025.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2024-11-20T12:00:00Z'
+date: '2025-08-29T00:00:00Z'
-date_end: '2024-11-21T14:00:00Z'
+date_end: '2025-08-29T00:00:00Z'
-all_day: false
+all_day: true

 # Schedule page publish date (NOT talk date).
-publishDate: '2024-07-15T00:00:00Z'
+publishDate: '2025-02-24T00:00:00Z'

 tags: ["Base4NFDI"]